sbkru/Snake-game/README.md

 # Snake-game
-Built a snake game suing pyhton and pygame
+Built a snake game using pyhton and pygame